jnoortheen/pipm/README.md

     - new command
     - equivalent to calling `pip install` with `--upgrade` flag
     - update a single package or the whole environment when no argument given.
+    - by default the packages are updated interactively
+        - set `--auto-update` to disable this

 1. save/freeze
     - extends the standard freeze command to save the currently installed packages